 - Surgically assist for other OBs or gynecologists

 - Serve on patient safety and quality review committees

 Answer – A laborist cares for OB patients on L&D.

 Duties may also include covering triage or an OBED as well as caring for unassigned patients, but generally a laborist does not care for GYN patients.
 Laborists may be employed by the hospital or may be part of a large private practice group.
 An OB/GYN hospitalist takes care of both OB and GYN patients in the hospital.
 In general, the term OB hospitalist is preferred and recognized rather than the term laborist, however meaning and use of these terms can vary from institution to institution.

-Answer – There are several employment models.
-Options include:
+Answer – There are several employment models, such as:

 - Faculty at an academic institution

 - Employee of a large group that contracts with the hospital

 Answer – This varies by region.
 Hospitalists may be paid a salary or an hourly wage.
 Benefits packages also vary by employer.